johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

-Another issue of concern is whether a parent-side service that provides support for changes to child delegation information via DNS UPDATE opens up for potential denial-of-service attacks.
-The answer is likely no, as it is possible to have a very strict rate-limiting policy based on the observation that no child zone should have a legitimate need to change its delegation information freqently.
+Another issue of concern is whether a parent-side service that provides support for changes to child delegation information via DNS UPDATE is open for potential denial-of-service attacks.
+The answer is likely no, as it is possible to have a very strict rate-limiting policy based on the observation that no child zone should have a legitimate need to change its delegation information frequently.

 Furthermore, as the location of the UPDATE Receiver can be separated from any parent name server even in the worst case the only service